We love Schnitzel

-If you follow us on social media, you might have gotten the impression that we have an immoderate love for Schnitzel - it appears a lot on our table.
+If you follow us on social media, you might have gotten the impression that we have a mad love for Schnitzel.

 We're pretty certain that fried, breaded thin bits of meat were last invented somewhere between Italy and Austria, although it was probably invented in many places before.
 After all, it was a cracking way to make meat go further.

 Nowadays we don't really need to make meat go further, but Schnitzel is still awesome.

 It's actually quite quick, it's not that difficult to make, and it's fun!